Animal sanctuary caring for 'Tiger King' cats worried amid coronavirus crisis

-KEENESBURG, Colo. -- The future of big cats featured hit Netflix docuseries "Tiger King" is now uncertain during the coronavirus crisis.
+KEENESBURG, Colo. -- The future of the big cats featured in the hit Netflix docuseries "Tiger King" is now uncertain during the coronavirus crisis.

 "Tiger King: Murder, Mayhem and Madness" is about Joseph Maldonado-Passage, also known as "Joe Exotic," a former Oklahoma zookeeper who loves guns and younger men but hates Carole Baskin, the owner of Big Cat Rescue in Tampa, Florida.